OpenVoiceOS/ovos-stt-plugin-fasterwhisper-zuazo/README.md

 FasterWhisper fine tuned models by [Xabier de Zuazo](https://huggingface.co/zuazo) for all the iberian peninsula languages, `pt`, `es`, `gl`, `ca`, `eu`

+> NOTE: this is intended to use only these specific finetuned models, if you want to use your own models use the main [ovos-stt-plugin-fasterwhisper](https://github.com/OpenVoiceOS/ovos-stt-plugin-fasterwhisper) instead

 ## Install

 `pip install ovos-stt-plugin-fasterwhisper-zuazo`